fuyuncat/rquery/README.md

    - NocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - countword(str,[ingnore_quoters]) : Normal function.
 Get the number of word in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
    - getword(str,wordnum,[ingnore_quoters]) : Normal function.
 Get a word specified sequence number in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
+   - trimleft(str[,char]) : Normal function.
+Trim all char from left of the string, if char is not provided, all space (including tab) will be trimmed.<br />
+   - trimright(str[,char]) : Normal function.
+Trim all char from right of the string, if char is not provided, all space (including tab) will be trimmed.<br/>
+   - trim(str[,char]) : Normal function.
+Trim all char from the string, if char is not provided, all space (including tab) will be trimmed.<br/>
+   - datatype(expr) : Normal function.
+Return the date type of the expression.<br/>
    - pad(seed,len) : Normal function.
 Construct a new string from seed multiple len times.<br />
    - floor(num) : Normal function.
 Get the floor integer number of a given float number.<br />
    - ceil(num) : Normal function.
 Get the ceil integer number of a given float number.<br />